2023 Most Popular International Agriculture Bachelor's Degree Schools in the Plains States Region

 Most Popular Plains States Region Schools for a Bachelor's in International Agriculture

-Our 2023 rankings named Iowa State University the most popular school in the Plains States Region for international agriculture students working on their bachelor’s degree.
+Our analysis found Iowa State University to be the most popular school for international agriculture students who want to pursue a bachelor’s degree in the Plains States Region .
 Located in the city of Ames, Iowa State is a public college with a fairly large student population.

 Women make up 82% of the international ag majors at the school.

-Full International Agriculture at Iowa State University Report
+Read full report on International Agriculture at Iowa State University

 Out of the 3 schools in the Plains States Region that were part of this year’s ranking, College of the Ozarks landed the # 2 spot on the list.
-Located in the distant town of Point Lookout, Hard Work U is a private not-for-profit school with a small student population.
+Located in the town of Point Lookout, Hard Work U is a private not-for-profit college with a small student population.

 Women make up 67% of the international ag majors at the school.

-The in-demand bachelor’s degree programs at Dordt University helped the school earn the #3 place on this year’s ranking of the most popular international agriculture schools in the Plains States Region .
+Out of the 3 schools in the Plains States Region that were part of this year’s ranking, Dordt University landed the # 3 spot on the list.
 Dordt is a small private not-for-profit school located in the remote town of Sioux Center.

 Explore the best international agriculture schools for a specific state in the Plains States region.